PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2021)

 Netflix Synopsis: When his sister disappears while working at the Grand Hotel, a man joins the staff to get answers.
 Inside its posh walls, he finds love and intrigue.

-Why You Should Check This Out: While I haven’t seen this remake yet, it’s an Egyptian 1950s version of the Spanish cult hit, Grand Hotel.
-Hopefully, this newer take is just as romantic!
+Why You Should Check This Out: It’s an Egyptian 1950s version of the Spanish cult hit, Grand Hotel.
+So, expect lots of romance!

 Netflix Synopsis: An African American washerwoman rises from poverty to build a beauty empire and become the first female self-made millionaire.